rxaviers/globalize-webpack-plugin/README.md

 *moduleFilter* (optional) is a function to test on filepaths, and optionally reject matching files from further processing.
 See [react-globalize-webpack-plugin](https://github.com/rxaviers/react-globalize-webpack-plugin) for an example usage.
 Globalize's internal modules are not processed by default.

 *tmpdirBase* tells the plugin where to create its temporary files.
 It should be set it to `paths.appSrc` in ejected [create-react-app](https://github.com/facebookincubator/create-react-app)s to comply with its ModuleScopePlugin.

+*disableCldr* (optional) is a boolean that tells the plugin to not automatically load CLDR data in development mode.

 ## Example